 - Are the different parts clearly related to the main argument or the research question?

-With a proposal, you are also well prepared for the consultation hours with your supervising lecturer.
+Writing a proposal also helps you prepare for meetings with your supervisor.
 You show that you have engaged with the key parameters of your writing project and can ask focused questions.
 This will also make it easier for your supervisor to give you feedback or provide help.

-How long does it take to write a proposal?
+How long does it take to write a research proposal?

 That depends on the length of your academic work.
 Writing a proposal can take from a few hours to several days or weeks.
 However, working on the proposal is always part of your academic process and never wasted time.

 A proposal can include the following elements: topic, question, goal, state of research, theory, approach, outline, timeline, literature.
 Ultimately, the content depends on the type of work you are planning.
-All elements are preliminary and may change.
+Nothing is set in stone, and your plan may change as your ideas develop.

-How many sources should be in a proposal?
+How many sources should be in a research proposal?

 Your proposal should definitely contain the most important sources related to your academic work.
 How many exactly depends on the type and scope of your work.
 As a rule of thumb, you should aim for half a page to one page.
 The quality of the sources is more important than the quantity.